yannikmesserli/my-oauth-restangular/README.md

 ## Usage
-1. `bower install angular-markdown-directive`
+1. `bower install my-oauth-restangular`
-2. Include `angular-markdown-directive.js`.
-It should be located at `bower_components/angular-markdown-directive/`.
+2. Include `my-oauth-restangular.js`.
+It should be located at `bower_components/my-oauth-restangular/`.
 3. Add `my.server` as a module dependency to your app:

 ```javascript